knpuniversity/oauth/knpu/authorization-code.md

 # Authorization Code Grant Type

-Suddenly, Brent is jolted awake at noon to the sound of farmer Scott driving his eggs to the market and screaming "Haha, Brent!
-My chickens lay way more eggs than yours!"
+Suddenly, Brent is jolted awake at noon to the sound of farmer Scott driving his eggs to the market and screaming:

+> Haha, Brent!
+My chickens lay way more eggs than yours!

 But in reality, Brent *knows* that his chickens are way better egg-making hens than Scott's... but how to prove it?

 Then it hits him!
 The COOP API has an endpoint to see how many eggs have been collected from a user's farm each day.
 Brent decides to create a new